Asclepias tuberosa

 USDA Hardiness Zone 4-9

 Butterfly weed is a native plant that is late to emerge in the spring.
-Its bright orange flower has a very long bloom time, with flat terminals of rounded clusters.
+Its fragrant, bright orange flower has a very long bloom time, with flat terminals of rounded clusters.
 Monarchs are especially drawn to this mid-summer bloomer.
 Also referred to as Milkweed, due to the sap produced.
+Thrives in difficult locations where soil is lean and dry.
+Most effective when planted in groups.
+Slow to break dormancy in spring.

 Interesting Notes